xatkit-bot-platform/xatkit/README.md

 To do so, we have baked a **chatbot-specific definition language** to specify user intentions, receive events (your bots can also be proactive!), and bind them to computable actions following powerful [state machine semantics](https://xatkit.com/chatbot-dsl-state-machines-xatkit-language/).
 Our chatbot language is implemented as a [Java Fluent Interface](https://xatkit.com/fluent-interface-building-chatbots-bots/) combining the low-code benefits of using a dedicated chatbot Internal DSL with the full power of Java when you need to write complex bot behaviours.

 This chatbot *specification* is then handled by the **Xatkit Runtime Engine**, which automatically manages its deployment and execution.
-Reuse the existing platforms (or add your own) to make your bot *talk* with external services (Slack, GitHub, websites,...).
+Reuse the existing platforms (or add your own) to make your bot *talk* with external services (Slack, GitHub, Telegram, websites,...).

 Xatkit's philosophy is *not* to reinvent the wheel.
 Look at Xatkit as a [chatbot orchestration platform](https://xatkit.com/chatbot-orchestration-platform-open-source/) that will help you integrate the best NLP components in your ideal chatbot.